 1. Make It Visual

 Without a doubt, this is my favourite of the three strategies, and the one that seems to make the biggest difference right away.
 Most of the time when we have a great idea, we get a powerful vision in our heads.
 The problem is that a powerful vision is not the same as a plan.

 Instead, we need to make each part of the journey tangible, tactile, or visual.
 We have to make it real for ourselves by getting it out of our heads and into the world.

 RESISTANCE ALERT 🚨: I get that this is scary!
 The moment we make it real, we make ourselves vulnerable.
 The moment we make it real, it is no longer the perfect, flawless dream in our imagination.
 As Ann Patchett writes in her amazing book The Getaway Car, making it real means killing the butterfly.
 I get that this sucks, but sadly, there is no other way.

 Chances are, you already have a visual method that speaks to you, so I encourage you to make ample use of it as part of your creative process.
 The moment you have a big idea, kill the butterfly and sketch it out.
 Take it from imagination into action.
 By the way: I’ll link some digital tools below, but I find this process works SO MUCH BETTER in an analog format.
 I’m not sure why, but my best tools for making it visual are a piece of printer paper and a black Sharpie.
-Here’s an example of a basic bird’s eye view I created for my upcoming retreat (!) in Whimsical.
+Here’s an example of a basic bird’s eye view I created for a past retreat in Whimsical:

 Ways to Make It Visual: